AdaCore/spark2014/docs/lrm/source/packages.rst

    Global aspect which denotes a state abstraction declared by the package and the refinement of the state abstraction is visible.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.5 LR Refined_Global must be placed on the body of a subprogram.
+Specs of the subprogram must have a Global aspect and there must be a Refined_State aspect on the body of the enclosing package

 #.
 A Refined_Global aspect specification shall *refine* the subprogram's
    Global aspect as follows: